sGabunia/MoodTracker/README.md

 # MoodTracker App

-Can choose moods, see history and stats
+Can choose moods, see history, remove items with delete or swipe and see visualized stats

 ## Lessons Learned